 - how to sign up for a plan

 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in Rhode Island:

-In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Rhode Island.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in Rhode Island if your income is very low.

 For more information, see Ways to Save Money on Obamacare in Rhode Island.

 4. For 2022, you'll find the same insurers in the Rhode Island marketplace and average premium increases are low.